 But before we kick things off a heads up that you can use the table of contents to move around.

-if you’re going to succeed in all of this, you absolutely must have either Google Analytics installed or a similar analytics tool.
+However, if you’re going to succeed in all of this, you absolutely must have Google Analytics installed.

 Similarly, you want access to Google Search Console (previously called Webmaster Tools) because this will allow you to see which keywords you’re ranking for.

-I’m not going to dive in-depth on how to use Google Analytics or Google Search Console now.
+I’m not going to dive in-depth into how to use Google Analytics or Google Search Console now.

 That would take far too long you don’t need the vast majority of the things it can do.

 However, I’m going to give you a very brief bullet-point list of what information is available from analytics: